hathora/hathora-unreal-sdk/README.md

 SDK->DiscoveryV1->GetPingServiceEndpoints(OnGetEndpointsComplete);
 ```

-The `UYourClass::YourCallback` function should have the signature `void (const TArray<FHathoraDiscoveredPingEndpoint>& PingEndpoints)`.

-You can see how to execute the ICMP echos yourself in [HathoraSDKDiscoveryV1.cpp](./SDKDemo/Plugins/HathoraSDK/Source/HathoraSDK/Private/HathoraSDKDiscoveryV1.cpp#L94-L97).
+All API calls have an `OnComplete` delegate callback like `OnGetEndpointsComplete` in the above example; make sure the function you provide (e.g. `UYourClass::YourCallback`) has the matching signature (e.g. `void (const TArray<FHathoraDiscoveredPingEndpoint>& PingEndpoints)`).
+You can find the appropriate signature in the respective `Plugins/HathoraSDK/Source/HathoraSDK/Public/HathoraSDK<API>.h` file (e.g [HathoraSDKDiscoveryV1.h](./SDKDemo/Plugins/HathoraSDK/Source/HathoraSDK/Public/HathoraSDKDiscoveryV1.h)).

 #### Blueprint

 To create an instance of `UHathoraSDK`, call the `Create Hathora SDK` BP node.
 There's no need to provide an AppID or the Hathora Dev Token, so those are left blank in the call (but can be provided if you need them to access other APIs).
-From there, you can find the `Get Ping Service Endpoints` function on the `DiscoveryV1` variable:
+From there, you can find API endpoint function nodes (e.g. `Get Ping Service Endpoints`) on the respective variable (e.g. `DiscoveryV1`):

 ![image](https://github.com/hathora/hathora-unreal-sdk/assets/549323/2558043c-7814-4264-a949-a4fd2dd37fbb)

 ## Supported Cloud API Endpoints

+- RoomV2
+  - CreateRoom
+  - GetRoomInfo
+  - GetActiveRoomsForProcess
+  - GetInactiveRoomsForProcess
+  - DestroyRoom
+  - SuspendRoom
+  - GetConnectionInfo
+  - UpdateRoomConfig
 - DiscoveryV1
   - GetPingServiceEndpoints (helper function `Get Regional Pings` will call this and execute multiple pings for you, providing the minimum)